andersbogsnes/homepage/content/presentations/apis/5_api_database.md

 - Write a route for updating a listing
 - Write a route for deleting a listing

-Try to write a route that gets all listings
+BONUS POINTS: Try to write a route that gets all listings

 ---